GIScience/heigit-disaster-portal/docs/index.md

 means, how to use the client to add new disaster areas and how to calculate routes.

+The portal aims at helping during disaster relief efforts by providing up to date information regarding inaccessible parts of the road network.

+This is done by drawing areas that mark the underlying parts of the road network as impassable.
+These areas will be automatically taken into account when calculating routes or analyzing reachability.

 ## Disaster region selection

 When starting the HeiGIT Disaster Portal, you'll be greeted by the following screen: